 As swallows swoop above the boat begins

-Entranced as I am watching him.
-Oh to
+He is entranced as I am watching him.

-Be a little kid again!
+Oh to be a kid again!
 There are things

 Out of the dark the steep mountains come.
 At